VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/cloud.md

 * **IaaS** - Infrastructure as a Service
   * Hardware servers, virtual machines, storage, networking, etc. The depth of services provided varies, but generally this is just getting a bare system, with no
 * **PaaS** - Platform as a Service
-  * Generally PaaS adds another layer of abstraction, as the client (you) don't need to worry about the underlying hardware, but instead can use provider specific programming languages and development tools to setup what you need.
+  * Generally PaaS adds another layer of abstraction, as the client (you) don't need to worry about the underlying hardware, but instead can use provider specific programming languages and development tools to set up what you need.
 * **SaaS** - Software as a Service
   * SaaS goes up yet another layer, here the client (you) are not buying something on which you can host your own software and tools, but are buying the (usually monthly) access and support for existing tools.
 Adobe's CreativeCloud and Office365 are good (albeit evil) examples.
 * **FaaS / Serverless** - Function as a Service